Conscription Crisis of 1944: The Plebiscite of 1942

 By 1941, there were enough Canadian volunteers to form five overseas divisions.
 The Conservatives were pressuring King to advise the Governor General to introduce overseas conscription.
 The loss of the two battalions in Hong Kong had shocked the Canadian public, which demanded that Canada do more to win the war.
-Arthur Meighen's attacks on King started to resonate, and in January 1942, Meighen resigned his Senate seat to enter the House of Commons via a by-election in the York South riding of Toronto, backed by anti-King Liberal Premier of Ontario Mitchell Hepburn and a "Committee of 200" representing 200 of Toronto's most influential citizens.
+Arthur Meighen's attacks on King started to resonate, and in January 1942, Meighen resigned his Senate seat to enter the House of Commons via a by-election in the York South riding of Ontario, backed by anti-King Liberal Premier of Ontario Mitchell Hepburn and a "Committee of 200" representing 200 of Toronto's most influential citizens.
 The Liberals did not run a candidate due to a convention that the Leader of the Opposition be permitted entry to the House, however, tacit support was given to CCF candidate Joseph W. Noseworthy.
-Historian Frank Underhill, who normally worked for the Liberals, wrote the Noseworthy's speeches.
-As the acerbic, sharp-tongued Meighen tended to get the better of King in debates, the Prime Minister feared the his archenemy's return to the Commons, and attempted to rob Meighen of his signature issue by announcing a referendum to release him from his September 1939 promise that there would be no overseas conscription.
+Historian Frank Underhill, who normally worked for the Liberals, wrote Noseworthy's speeches.
+As the acerbic, sharp-tongued Meighen tended to get the better of King in debates, the Prime Minister feared his archenemy's return to the Commons, and attempted to rob Meighen of his signature issue by announcing a referendum to release him from his September 1939 promise that there would be no overseas conscription.
 Arthur Meighen was ultimately defeated by Noseworthy in the February 9, 1942 by-election.

 In an "off-the-record" interview with two journalists from the Winnipeg Free Press in February 1942, King said that the purpose of the Canadian expeditionary force then training in the United Kingdom was only to defend Britain in the event of a German invasion, and that he would not be sending the five expeditionary force divisions to the Middle East, as the British were requesting.
 King told Grant Dexter of The Winnipeg Free Press on 28 February 1942 that the purpose of the Canadian Army in Britain was "to defend the heart of the Empire", and criticized Ralston for saying in the House of Commons that he wanted "to build up a strong striking force in Britain because we would ultimately use Britain as the springboard for our thrust on the continent".
 King told Dexter that "the trouble was with Ralston and the general staff.
 Ralston stood up for the generals, fought the cabinet on their behalf".
-King expressed the view that Ralson was too easily influenced by the generals and that "Generals are almost invariably wrong".
+King expressed the view that Ralston was too easily influenced by the generals and that "Generals are almost invariably wrong".
 In the same interview, King stated his belief that Japanese would invade British Columbia "just as soon as the Japs could muster the men and material".